abrarwafa/weatherR/vignettes/overview.md

 four days') weather forecast information such as temperature in C, temperature in F, Chance of rain, Humidity, Wind, etc in R.

+If you want to check the weather information for today or the next 4 days for any city around the world, you don't have to go browse the Forecast news.
+Instead, You can now ask R directly, without tempting yourself by firing up your web browser.

 This package accesses worldweatheronline.com to check weather forecast (i.e temperature, chances of rain) for 5 days (today's or the next four days'), and let you know if you can go hiking on that day based on